-What are the Causes of Alpha-1 Antitrypsin Deficiency?
+What Are the Causes of Alpha-1 Antitrypsin Deficiency?

-Alpha-1, also known as AAT, is a genetic disorder that is passed down from parents to children when both parents carry abnormal genes.
+Alpha-1 antitrypsin deficiency is a genetic disorder that is passed down from parents to children when both parents carry abnormal genes.
 An alpha-1 antitrypsin deficiency occurs when mutations in the SERPINA1 gene, a gene that provides instructions for making alpha-1 antitrypsin proteins, occur.

 The alpha-1 protein is essential to good health as it protects the body from neutrophil elastase, a powerful enzyme that gets released from white blood cells to fight infection.
 When neutrophil elastase is not controlled by alpha-1, it can attack normal tissues.

-What are the Symptoms of Alpha-1 Antitrypsin Deficiency?
+What Are the Symptoms of Alpha-1 Antitrypsin Deficiency?

 Here are the symptoms those with an alpha-1 deficiency may experience according to affected organs: